 Office Lease - On June 6, 2022, the Company entered into an office space lease agreement (the "Measurement Building Lease"), which became effective on November 1, 2022 and used an original lease term of 60 months from the signing date.
 The lease is classified as an operating lease and the lease liability was calculated using an incremental borrowing rate of 8.0%.
 On August 11, 2023, the Company agreed to terminate the Measurement Building Lease, effective October 6, 2023, and entered into a new office lease agreement (the "Roney St. Lease").
 The Roney St. Lease began on October 6, 2023 and lasts for a term of 62 months from the commencement date.
-The simultaneous termination of the Measurement Building Lease and execution of the Roney St. Lease represents a single transaction accounted for as a modification of the Measurement Building Lease under the requirements of ASC 842.
+The simultaneous termination of the Measurements Building Lease under the requirements of ASC 842.
 As such, the Company re-measured the lease liabilities and right of use asset associated with the Measurement Building Lease and recognized those balances over the amended, remaining lease term.